ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

-- [ ] Investigate new neovim plugin for the feature of Cursor AI IDE (avante.nvim)
-    - [x] customize more shortcuts for avante.nvim like chatgpt.nvim
-    - [ ] how to quickly switch models between local and remote
 - [ ] Learn aider and write down skills/tips, write some in [[neovim-tips#Tips for AI Plugins]]
     - [ ] Watch youtube to learn
-    - [ ] use local model instead of remote claude-3.5-sonnect
+    - [x] use local model instead of remote claude-3.5-sonnect
-    - [ ] how to quickly switch models between local and remote
+    - [x] how to quickly switch models between local and remote
 - [ ] [[zybuluo-improvement#TODO Tasks]]
 - [ ] [[#Improve docker dev env]]
 - [ ] Setup/familiar with my new keyboard.
 Use http://usevia.app to use the online, VIA software to remap the keys.